 – The program of medical care coverage set forth in Title XIX of the Social Security Act and the regulations issued pursuant thereto or as thereafter amended.

-Medical Group

-– A group of physicians or other Health Care Professionals that is clinically integrated, financially integrated, or that contract together to provide care to patients in a coordinated manner.

-Medical Management
+[See Provider Group]Medical Management

 – The process of properly allocating healthcare resources through programs such as Utilization Management and Case Management.